-The Department of Physics provides students with a thorough background in general physics for the science or technology major and provides training in the elements of physics for secondary school science teachers.
-Physics majors are provided with a firm, effective foundation for professional advancement, graduate study, and a successful career as a research scientist.
+The Program of Physics provides students with a thorough background in general physics for the science or technology major and provides training in the elements of physics for secondary school science teachers.
+Mathematics and Physics majors, with a concentration in physics, are provided with a firm, effective foundation for graduate study, a successful career in high technology industries, and for a research career.

 The versatility of physics, a foundation to many science, technological, and interdisciplinary fields and professions, opens numerous options to a holder of the bachelor's degree in physics.
 Physics majors can tailor their curriculum to prepare for a career or advanced studies and research in physics, quantum chemistry, most engineering fields (electrical, mechanical, or material engineering), medicine (including biophysics), and patent law to name a few.
 Materials science, telecommunications, and many interdisciplinary sciences and technologies rest on physics.
-Students should consult their departmental advisors for the selection and proper sequencing of courses.
+Students should consult their program advisors for the selection and proper sequencing of courses.